Archive for the ‘Occupational Therapy’ Category.

 What is a reasonable workload for a school-based occupational therapist?
 What percentage of time should a school-based occupational therapist be seeing clients vs performing other duties?

 There are few guidelines or rules to answer these questions.
-That makes it especially for a new occupational therapist who is working in a district on his own (like me).
-Here are some datapoints for you:
+That makes it especially difficult for a new occupational therapist who is working in a district on his own (like me).
+Here are some thoughts and datapoints for you on the subject:

 From the AOTA Workforce Survey (I think the data is from 2014), “How OT Practitioners Spend Their Time in Different Settings”